Hook

 - Communicate early.
 Frame AI as a tool that frees people from drudgery, not a replacement

 - Involve teams in the decision.
 Don't impose AI.
 Ask the support team: "What questions do you answer most?"
-Their input is invaluable
+Their input is essential

 - Retrain, don't fire.
 When AI automates a task, redeploy the freed person to higher-value work (strategy, customer relationships, complex troubleshooting)